Stilink/android-secure-REST-API/README.md

 6. Read and understand how *SharedPreferences* work on Android https://developer.android.com/training/data-storage/shared-preferences#java

-7. Once you understand how use SharedPreferences to verify in the *LaunchActivity* that has been authenticated or not (check for the token on the SharedPreferences):
+7. Use the SharedPreferences to verify in the *LaunchActivity* if the user has been authenticated or not:
    ```java
     public class LaunchActivity
         extends AppCompatActivity